Tokenization Falling Short: On Subword Robustness in Large Language Models: Details of Probing Task Construction

 To thoroughly evaluate the typographical variation (RQ3), we conduct corruption to the questions of several benchmark datasets' test split and keep answers intact.
 Details of evaluation dataset are summarized at Table~\ref{tab:app-rq3-dataset}.

-\paragraph{Character-Level} We performed character-level corruption within word boundaries, ensuring that the positions of punctuation marks or spaces remained unchanged after corruption.
-Even when there were not enough characters to form a complete $n$-gram, corruption was still applied.

-\paragraph{Token-Level} We converted the input prompts into tokens using tokenizers from different model families.
-Corruption was then applied within an $n$-gram range, without regard to word boundaries.
-This approach simulates token-level typographical variations, challenging the models to handle disruptions at the token level.

-\paragraph{Permutation} For permutation task, we randomly shuffle tokens or characters within an $n$-gram range with a 50\% probability, as illustrated in Figure~\ref{fig:app-case-char-permute}.
+\paragraph{Permutation} For permutation task, we randomly shuffle tokens or characters within an $n$-gram range with a 50\% probability.
 We evaluate by using $n$-gram range from 2 to 5, in which various $n$-gram levels could assess the model's performance under varying degrees of corruption.